-I bought a couple off eBay, but the same one is available in Bunnings in the Antsig brand.
+I bought a couple off eBay, but the same one is available elsewhere in the Antsig brand.

-To hold the above bracket in place, I’ve used a pair of these silt (sand) bags from Bunnings.
+To hold the above bracket in place, I’ve used a pair of these silt (sand) bags.

-Buying sand from a landscape supplies place would possibly be cheaper, but Bunnings sell it too.
+Buying sand from a landscape supplies place would possibly be cheaper.

 I’ve added a couple of strips of purlin tape so the metal isn’t in direct contact with the tiles.

 The reason for that is they were re-coated a couple of years ago and I don’t want the top layer damaged.

 I used 34mm (O/D) galvanised pipe bought from a local metal merchant.

 Two pieces (each 1m long) cost me a whole $11.50 which is cheaper than buying them as antenna poles.

 These chair leg rubber tips are used as a cap to keep rain out of the pipe.

 I bought 38mm ones (from Bunnings) which are a little large, but the next size down was 32mm.